Sizzling crepes with pork and prawns

 - 3 spring onions, cut into short lengths

-- a handful each of coriander, basil and mint leaves, torn
+- a handful of mint leaves, torn

 Make the dipping sauce up to a few hours ahead and keep in the fridge.
 Make all 8 pancakes up to a few hours ahead, layering between baking paper as you go, and reheat (folded) in a preheated oven at 120°C, fan 100°C, gas ½.